Description

 2. Diet

-- Eagles are carnivores and require a diet of fresh meat, such as rabbits, fish, or rodents.
+- They are carnivores and require a diet of fresh meat, such as fish, rabbits, or rodents.
 In captivity, they can be fed pre-killed or frozen-thawed prey.

-- Feeding frequency depends on the species and size of the eagle, but most adults are fed every 2-3 days.
+- Feeding frequency depends on the bird’s size and activity level, but most adults are fed every 2-3 days.

 3. Enrichment

-- Provide opportunities for flight, hunting simulations, and mental stimulation to keep your eagle healthy and engaged.
+- Provide opportunities for flight, hunting simulations, and mental stimulation to keep them healthy and engaged.

 - Toys, perches, and climbing structures can help mimic their natural environment.